miracle-wm-org/miracle-wm-wiki/docs/roadmap.md

 - [ ] **IDEA**: Context menu on window with support for actions
 - [ ] **IDEA**: Focus mode, where the focused application appears up front and center
 - [ ] **IDEA**: A minimal default shell, including a panel, launcher, background, etc.
+- [ ] **IDEA**: "Freestyle tiling": This would mean that tiling can extend beyond the screen and that the screen can be navigated via scrolling, panning, or anchor points.
+Workspaces would still be available in this mode, although they would be less relevant.
+- [ ] **IDEA**: Workspaces could be unified in one mega scrolling view to give the illusion of one continuous workspace with "sections"